GalaxyGamingBoy/gmessenger-server/docs/GMessenger.md

 ```

 ### Errors
 `auth`: Forbidden, not logged in
 `exist`: Channel Exists

 ## Users
-Each client will have their **own** UUID that represents their session token.
+Each client will have their **own** Account that represents their session token.
 User Data type:
 ```
 {
     "username": "username",